mgorem/mgorem/README.md

     Welcome to my github portfolio!
     If you have time, let's go through my "buggy" side.

 Cybersecurity student by day, part-time code wrangler by night!
 With a solid foundation in software development, I’m the go-to for breaking things (on purpose) to make them stronger.
 Think of me as your friendly neighborhood defender of data—balancing firewalls, frameworks, and a good meme to get through the day.
-Whether I’m outsmarting hackers or squashing bugs, I’m here to keep the digital world safer, one line of code at a time (with plenty of caffeine, of course)."
+Whether I’m outsmarting hackers or squashing bugs, I’m here to keep the digital world safer, one line of code at a time (with plenty of caffeine, of course).
   </p>
 </div>